jaxon-php/jaxon-website/user/pages/03.docs/04.v5x/06.ui-features/05.call-factories/docs.en.md

 Since these parameters can themselves be defined with `call factories`, this allows, while programming on the server, to pass any value present in the web page as a parameter to Javascript calls.

-Different `call factories` exist to generate calls to exported classes and functions, to other Javascript functions, and to jQuery or Javascript type selectors.
+Different `call factories` exist to generate calls to exported classes and functions, to other Javascript functions, and for jQuery or Javascript type selectors.

-#### Exported classes and functions
+### Exported classes and functions

-The global function `rq()` creates a `call factory` for the exported class whose name it received as a parameter.
+The global function `rq()` creates a `call factory` for the [exported class](../../registrations/namespaces.html) whose name it received as a parameter.
 A call to this factory generates the code for the same call in Javascript, which can then be used in a template, for example, to define an event handler.

 ```php
 <button type="button" <?= attr()->click(rq(FuncComponent::class)->doThat()) ?>>Click me</button>
 ```

-Without any parameter, the `rq()` function returns a `call factory` to create calls to exported functions.
+Without any parameter, the `rq()` function returns a `call factory` to create calls to [exported functions](../../registrations/functions.html).

 ```php
 <button type="button" <?= attr()->click(rq()->hello_world()) ?>>Click me</button>
 ```

-In a [component](../../components/func-components.html) class, the `rq()` method, called without parameters, returns a `call factory` for the current class.
+In a [component](../../components/types.html) class, the `rq()` method, called without parameters, returns a `call factory` for the current class.
 If it receives a class name as a parameter, it returns a `call factory` for that class.

 ```php